 Moreover, this reconstitution proves successful in particular thanks to its rather well reproduced environment.
 If it has not been recreated in great detail, like many motor vehicles proliferating during the said decade within the French capital, the intention to travel to 1954 works effectively.

 Because the 2 screenwriters didn’t want to create a general overabundance in order to keep a clean film and give those curious to discover “Maigret” the possibility of concentrating more on the characters.
-However, a slight script modernity was added in relation to the personal side of the hero of the fiction, more precisely about his health.
+However, a slight script modernity was added in relation to the personal side of the hero of the fiction, more precisely regarding his health.

 In terms of distribution, Gérard Depardieu takes on his role wonderfully.
 Without discrimination, he makes “Maigret” more colossal, deliberately adds a touch of humanity to it which was perhaps a little too light in previous interpretations.
-An aspect also accentuated through this adaptation because the public will be able to discover more about the private life of the character.
+An aspect also accentuated through this adaptation because the public will be able to discover more regarding the private life of the character.

 The rest of the cast, mostly female, is also doing well, even if they are less known to the general public.
 Following the example of Mélanie Bernier (” All up there ”) who played a deeper, ambivalent and sinister character than he appears.